 • Complete Guide To The Vibrato Audio Modulation Effect?

 Can you run a bass through a guitar effects pedal?
 Guitar effects will typically work well with bass guitar signals and vice versa.
 Some pedals are designed specifically for a certain instrument but will still work with other instruments, though results may vary.
 The harmonic profiles or guitar and bass signals are similar enough not to cause significant issues in most pedals.

 Related article: Do Guitar Effects Pedals Work With Bass Guitar?

 Is it bad to plug a guitar into a bass amp?
-In practically all cases a guitar can plug into a bass amp without overloading it or causing damage.
-However, because bass amps are designed to amplify bass signals, which have less high-end frequency information, plugging a guitar into a bass amp may result in less treble than we’d want.
+A guitar can plug into a bass amp without overloading it or causing damage in practically all cases.
+However, because bass amps are designed to amplify bass signals, which have less high-end frequency information, plugging a guitar into a bass amp may result in less treble than we'd want.